subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 \frac{V_1}{T_1}=\frac{V_2}{T_2}
 $$

-Again, the components within this formula may be algebrically rearranged as needed.
+Again, the components within this formula may be algebraically rearranged as needed.
 For instance, to find the new volume following any change in temperature, the following will apply:

 $$
 V_2=\frac{(T_2)(V_1)}{T_1}